indica-mcf/Indica/doc/original.rst

 		* Spline-fit on reference rho
 		* Interpolate on t_unfold if diagnostic has lower time-resolution

+	*The raw data of each diagnostic should be stored to variable for future use/reference.
+Some data with high time resolution (e.g. SXR data) can also be used for studying MHD activity by estimating the oscillation amplitude and phase at the mode frequency.
+This requires data in the 10-100 kHz range (typical mode frequencies of interest are in the range 1-50 kHz).*

 6. **Unfold SXR lines-of-sight** to generate a 2D poloidal map of local emissivities.
 Depending on the symmetry/asymmetry of the radiation patterns, two different routes are used (*The same methodologies can be applied to the Bolometry diagnostic avoiding LOS viewing the divertor.
-The functionality of using Bolometry instead of SXR as main driving diagnostic should be added to the new version of the code*):
+The functionality of using Bolometry instead of SXR as main driving diagnostic should be added to the new version of the code*).
 	* **Symmety**: perform a simple **Abel inversion** of all available LOS
 	* **Asymmetry**:
+		a) **Choose number of spline knots** for the fit of emissivity and asymmetry parameters (see point c) below).
+This is calculated as a multiplication factor to the diagnostic's average spatial resolution, defined as the average difference in impact parameters of the neighbouring LOS.
+Typical values range from **x2** for extremely shaped profiles, to **x6** for cases with only slight asymmetry and/or peaking. *In new version, irregular knot spacing should be tried, with closer-spaced knots in the centre and sparcer in the outer half.
+Knot spacing must anyway never be higher than the diagnostic's spatial resolution!*
-		a) Perform **Abel inversion** of a specified set of lines of sight of one camera (HFS viewing LOS of camera V)
+		b) **Perform Abel inversion** of a specified set of lines of sight of one camera (HFS viewing LOS of camera V).
-		b) **Fit all LOS using equation 1** of | `M. Sertoli et al. Review of Scientific Instruments 89, 113501 (2018) <https://doi.org/10.1063/1.5046562>`_ searching for the best profiles of **ϵ_SXR(ρ,R_0;t)** and **λ_SXR(ρ;t)**.
+		c) **Fit all LOS using equation 1** of | `M. Sertoli et al. Review of Scientific Instruments 89, 113501 (2018) <https://doi.org/10.1063/1.5046562>`_ searching for the best profiles of **ϵ_SXR(ρ,R_0;t)** and **λ_SXR(ρ;t)**.
 The local emissivity calculated in a) is used as starting point for ϵ_SXR, while λ_SXR is set to zero across the full radius.
-Quite strict boundery conditions for ϵ_SXR and λ_SXR are specified to avoid problems in the plasma centre and at the boundary (rho = 1) and radial smoothing is performed to avoid excessive gradients. **The number of knots** for ϵ_SXR and λ_SXR is chosen by the user (**typically between 3-6**) depending on gradients in the emissivity pattern and rate of asymmetry.
+Quite strict boundery conditions for ϵ_SXR and λ_SXR are specified to avoid problems in the plasma centre and at the boundary (rho = 1) and radial smoothing is performed to avoid excessive gradients.

 7. **Define parameters to calculate the plasma composition**
+	* **Choose electron density and temperature diagnostics** with independent input of UID and DDA names for Ne and Te
+	* **Force non-hollow Ne or Te profiles** (bool, default = False) to avoid hollow spline fits of Ne and Te data that could arise simply from sparse central data.
 	* **SXR detection limit** (float, default = 1500): defined as a minimum Te (eV) roughtly coincident with the photon energy of the filter function edge.
 This limit depends on the thickness of the Be-filter and on the quality of atomic data, so is machine dependent. (*A default is provided and usually works fine, but the user must have the possibility to choose a different radius or temperature limit*)
 	* **Account for Zeff** (bool, default = True): calculate a low-Z impurity density to account for missing contributions to the Zeff measurement (*possible only if a Zeff measurement is available*)
-	* **Cross-calibrate to VUV (default = True)**: use independent passive-spectroscopy impurity concentration measurement of Z0 to cross-calibrate the impurity density calculated using SXR. *For W this is currently implemented using KT7/3 quasi-continuum or spectral lines measurements*.
+	* **Cross-calibrate to VUV** (default = True): use independent passive-spectroscopy impurity concentration measurement of Z0 to cross-calibrate the impurity density calculated using SXR. *For W this is currently implemented using KT7/3 quasi-continuum or spectral lines measurements*.
 	* **Choose impurity elements**:
 		* Z0: main radiator (default = W)
 		* Z1: time-evolving low-Z (default = Be)
-		* Z2: if Z1 != Be, choose background constant Be concentration (*this element is currently hard-wired, but should be a choice of the user*)
+		* Z2: second low-Z element with constant background concentration
 		* Z3: second mid-/high-Z element (default = Ni)
 	* **Choose extrapolation methods** of impurity density Z0 beyond the SXR detection limit.
 All extrapolation methods (*choice of user*) proceed separately on the LFS- and HFS-midplane to preserve the measured asymmetry.
 The asymmetry factor λ_Z0 is re-calculated on the extrapolated profiles and used to estimate the 2D impurity density maps and all quantities that depend on them (e.g. total radiated power, Zeff LOS-integral, etc.).
 		* **Constant concentration**: follow shape of electron density profile
 		* **Extrapolate derivative**: use derivative at SXR detection limit to extrapolate LFS impurity density until a **rho_max** (user defined) where derivative -> 0; beyond rho_max use electron density shape to extrapolate up to the separatrix.
 The HFS impurity density is extrapolated using shape of electron density only
 		* **Fit to KB5**: extrapolate Z0 impurity density using gaussian shape to fit experimental KB5 LOS-integrals.
 The fit parameteres  are the gaussian peak, height and width.
 Beyond the peak, the electron density shape is used up to the separatrix. (*The fit is a delicate point and requires more details...*)

+	**The code is often used to test consistency of single diagnostic measurements.** Similarly to the shifts to the equilibrium reconstruction outlined in point 4., this requires the possibility to apply scaling factors to each measurement including:
+		* Total magnetic field
+		* Zeff
+		* Impurity concentrations estimated by passive spectrocopy (independent scaling factors for each measurement e.g. from VUV, X-ray spectrometers, CXRS, etc.)

+	*This should be available to the user in the GUI, e.g. to the right of the UID and DDA names of each measurement.*

 8. **Read atomic data**
-	* **Read ADAS and/or user-specified files** to build ionization balance and cooling factors for all elements (main ion + Z0-Z3 + minority in new version).
+	* **Read ADAS and/or user-specified files** to build ionization balance and cooling factors for all elements (main ion + Z0-Z3 + minority in new version). 	*The program should automatically set default filenames if data is available for that element, otherwise return an error message.
+The user should also have the possibility to choose alternative files of the same format.*

 		* SCD: ionization rate coefficients
 		* ACD: recombination rate coefficients
 		* PLT: total radiation loss parameter (spectral lines)